askvortsov1/bonsai_tutorials/README.md

 `src` contains a copy of what the code should look like after every chapter of a tutorial.
 You can compare your code to it, or use it to track how the code evolves.

+`diffs` contains auto-generated diffs between versions in `src`, so you can see exactly what changed in any chapter.

-The first chapter of each tutorial is an explanation of the starter code and file structure.
+The 0th chapter of each tutorial is an explanation of the starter code and file structure.
 From there, you'll be building out the project one step at a time.
 Each chapter will introduce new concepts.
 The goal of this tutorial is to teach you how to use Bonsai.
 We won't cover much of the conceptual background, history, inner workings, or all of the available tools.
 For that, you should read our [explanatory documentation](https://bonsai.red/).
 We recommend having it open, and will be linking to it frequently.